 Business insurance for most coaches won’t be different from any other business.
 Whatever you do, don’t skip purchasing insurance.
 Without insurance, you could find yourself in financial trouble.

 We live in a litigious society.
 People sue for anything.
 I’m not saying this to scare you.
 I’m stating the importance of carrying insurance.

 At a minimum, you’ll need to have liability insurance.
-But, if you run your business out of your house or use your car, you’ll need to consider separate coverage options.
+But, if you run your coaching business out of your house or use your car, you’ll need to consider separate coverage options.

-Not only will you find better prices, but also each person you speak with is an opportunity to learn more about what you really “need” versus what they are trying to up-sell.
+Each insurance agent you speak with is an opportunity to learn more about what you really “need” versus what they are trying to up-sell.
 If you know anyone that’s a coach, ask him or her for recommendations.

 If you’re in the US, I’ll list two options for you to research, but speak with your financial advisor and accountant.

 What’s the biggest mistake coaching make when running their business?

 Let me be frank and excuse my language a bit.
 You WILL get kicked in the ass if you don’t set aside money for taxes.